redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-1.rst

     2. Add, edit, remove list of blocks
     3. Add and move through pages

-The time needed to complete the whole tutorial is estimated at one hour.
+The time needed to complete the whole tutorial is estimated in one hour.

-Also refer to the `Users Manual`_ This will give more information about the functionalities explained in the tutorial, and about other functionalities such as users, languages and themes management.

-The first part of the tutorial focuses on blocks management.
+The first part of the tutorial is focused on blocks management.

-Enjoy!

 Edit a block